JKLA13/my-portfolio/README.md

 # My Portfolio

-Our second assignment was to build a functional website from scratch using HTML and CSS.
+Our second assignment was to build a functional website from scratch using HTML and CSS, combining knowledge we've learned in both.
 The website is a portfolio for my work that I will continue to add projects to, as class progresses.

 ## Tech used